-While the year-round population of Yellowknife is only around 20,000 people, it feels much larger when you visit.
-This town is the hopping off point for all the mines up north and has a booming tourist industry and all the amenities that come along with it.
+While the year-round population of Yellowknife Northwest Territories is only around 20,000 people, it feels much larger when you visit.
+This town is the hopping-off point for all the mines up north and has a booming tourist industry and all the amenities that come along with it.
 Where else can you see the northern lights from your hotel window, or drive along an ice highway to a remote indigenous village?

 The Dempster Highway

-The recently expanded Dempster Highway, which winds its way from Dawson City, Yukon up through two mountain ranges, past the Arctic Circle to Tuktoyaktuk where you can dip your toes in the Arctic Ocean.
-It’s a 740 km route along packed gravel highway and offers glimpses of some of Canada’s most rugged landscapes.
+The recently expanded Dempster Highway, winds its way from Dawson City, Yukon up through two mountain ranges, past the Arctic Circle through Tuktoyaktuk to the Arctic Ocean.
+Here you can dip your toes in the Arctic Ocean.
+It’s a 740 km route along a packed gravel highway and offers glimpses of some of Canada’s most rugged landscapes.

 Made famous during the gold rush, Yukon, Canada’s smallest and westernmost territory may also be it’s most accessible.
 Home to beautiful Whitehorse and classic Dawson City, the Yukon, as it’s commonly referred to, can satisfy the needs of any history, culture or nature lover.

 Few cities fire up the imagination as much as Dawson City.
 This town hasn’t lost its edge since the glory days of the gold rush.
 Apart from being a starting point for many incredible adventures, you can also let your lips touch the toe of the Sourtoe Cocktail.

 Kluane National Park